buildingSMART/bSDD/Documentation/bSDD-IFC documentation.md

 | **Property allowed values** (from enumeration) | AllowedValues                  | IfcPropertyEnumeratedValue.
 EnumerationValues | IfcPropertyEnumeratedValue.
 EnumerationValues |❎*      |
 | **PropertySet name**                           | PropertySet *(of ClassProperty)* | IfcPropertySet.Name                          | IfcPropertySet.Name                          |❎*      |

-_\* IDS references bSDD using URI, instead of copying its content.
+_\* IDS references bSDD using URI instead of copying its content.
 Thanks to that, the information is still accessible by following the URI._

 _\*\* Property code is a part of the "uri" attribute_